aspose-words/Aspose.Words-Documentation/cpp/developer-guide/programming-with-documents/working-with-document/work-with-document-options-and-settings/_index.md

 The following code example demonstrates how to set the number of characters per line and number of lines per page for Word document.

-{{< gist "aspose-com-gists" "518f03cac02abb105e02f55edb7de9f9" "cpp-Programming-Documents-Document-DocumentPageSetup-DocumentPageSetup.cpp" >}}
+{{< gist "aspose-words-gists" "d55d8631947d283b1f0da99afa06c492" "cpp-Programming-Documents-Document-DocumentPageSetup-DocumentPageSetup.cpp" >}}

 ## Working With Import Format Options